 Nicaragua Food and Drink

-• Nacatamales (corn dough filled with pork or chicken, rice and vegetables, all boiled in a banana leaf)
+Nacatamales: Corn dough filled with pork or chicken, rice and vegetables, all wrapped inside a banana leaf and boiled.

 Sopa de Mondongo: Tripe and vegetables soup.